 Mindfulness is ideal for promoting greater self-esteem as demonstrated by several scientific trials.
 Researchers from Griffiths University carried out a study looking at a group of undergraduate psychology students.
 The participants went through a 15-minute mindfulness training, whereas the other half were given a story about a carnivorous plant.
 By the end of the study, the mindfulness group managed to significantly improve their self-esteem.

 A 2015 review by psychologists at the University of Manchester looked at 17 studies published in the Mindfulness journal.
 These studies investigated changes in self-esteem following mindfulness-based interventions (MBIs).
 The majority of the MBI studies reached the conclusion that mindfulness training significantly increases self-esteem.

-Wouldn’t it be wonderful to become mindful in just a few minutes?
-With Synctuition, you can make it possible.
-Our program combines the best of sound technology and the best mindfulness practices.
-The results are over 80 mesmerizing sound journeys, which help you slow down negative thoughts, let go of pessimistic self-talk, and relax your mind and body.
-If you wish to improve your self-esteem, we recommend you listen to Level 1’s Movie Star, Opening the Gift, and Confidence.
+Knowing that mindfulness can boost self-esteem, what’s the most efficient way to practice it?
+And, wouldn’t it be wonderful to become mindful in just a few minutes?
+With Synctuition, you can make it possible!
+Our program combines the best sound technology and mindfulness practices.
+The results are 120 mesmerizing sound journeys, which help you let go of pessimistic self-talk and relax your mind and body.
+If you wish to improve your self-esteem, we recommend listening to Level 1’s Movie Star, Opening the Gift, and Confidence.